iarenaza/moodle-filter_multilang2/README.md

 # To Enable it #
 - Go to "Site Administration &gt;&gt; Plugins &gt;&gt; Filters &gt;&gt; Manage filters" and enable the plugin there.
+- Move the "Multi-Language Content (v2)" filter to the top of list of filters so that it is executed before any other filter that may be adding any interactive content that is not compatible with standard Moodle text cleaning.

 # To Use it #
 - Create your contents in multiple languages.